 Where do Sami people live?

 Historically, Sami people were nomadic.
 Until quite recently, reindeer herding was the basis of the Sami economy and way of life.
 They would migrate with reindeer herds, living in tents or huts.
-There are about 80,000 Sami people in the world today, and they are spread around Norway, Sweden, Finland, and Russia.
-About half of the Sami people live in Norway, and the Sami people have traditionally been reindeer herders.
+There are about 80,000 Sami people in the world today, and they are spread around Norway, Sweden, Finland, and Russia, with about half living in Norway.

 Lavvu